Cyber Monday 2019: everything you need to know

 Cyber Monday hi-fi deals

-You'll see the odd great hi-fi deal on the likes of Amazon, but specialist retailers such as Crutchfield, Magnolia at Best Buy, and World Wide Stereo in the US, as well as Richer Sounds and Sevenoaks in the UK, are a better bet over Cyber Monday.
+You'll see the odd great hi-fi deal on the likes of Amazon, but specialist retailers such as Crutchfield, Magnolia at Best Buy, and World Wide Stereo, are a better bet over Cyber Monday.

 Many recognisable brands will no doubt feature, and expect to see What Hi-Fi?
 Award winners and five-star products, from speakers to streamers.